Curriculum

 • Information on the key learning in these areas can be found here.

-• Our Art and Design policy can be found here.
+• Our Art policy can be found here.

 Music